bytesunite/li-git-essential-training/ch2-how-git-works.md

 myFolder/$ `git add .`

-NOTE: The instructor failes to mention when you add a file to the staging area, then modify it, you will have 2 different snapshots.
+NOTE: The instructor fails to mention when you add a file to the staging area, then modify it, you will have 2 different snapshots.
 Git will not automatically update the staging area with updates to files.
-You can run git add again to update the staging area with the lastest save.
+You can run `git add` again to update the staging area with the lastest save.

 NOTE: The instructor fails to mention `git status` is a command that is helpful to determine if files are staged and which branch you are on.